 The Secret Life of Campus

-Preserved spaces in the heart of the city, UM campuses are teeming with unexpected biodiversity, celebrated during the "24 Hours of Biodiversity on Your Campus" event.
-This event is open to the general public and schoolchildren.
+As preserved green spaces in the heart of the city, the University of Montpellier’s campuses teem with unexpected biodiversity, celebrated during the “24 Hours of Biodiversity on Your Campus.”
+This event is open to the general public and school groups.

-Did you know that squirrels, Mauritanian tarantulas, foxes, and other weasels all live side by side on the Triolet campus?
-While not everyone is lucky enough to spot these very discreet neighbors, the University of Montpellier Naturalist Group (GNUM) invites you to come and discover this hidden world during the "24 Hours of Biodiversity on Your Campus" event on Thursday, May 12.
-This event is open to the general public and will see various associations from the Faculty of Sciences take turns on the Triolet campus to raise awareness of the challenges involved in protecting urban biodiversity.
+Did you know that on the Triolet campus, squirrels and Mauritanian tarants, foxes, and martens all share the same space?
+While not everyone has the chance to spot these very discreet neighbors, the University of Montpellier Naturalist Group (GNUM) invites you to come discover this hidden world during “24 Hours of Biodiversity on Your Campus” on Thursday, May 12.
+This event is open to the general public and will feature various associations from the Faculty of Sciences taking turns on the Triolet campus to raise awareness about the challenges of protecting urban biodiversity.

-“The loss of biodiversity is a terrible reality, whether in the countryside or in the city.
-It is therefore important that citizens take ownership of this issue.
-Another objective is to increase ecological knowledge about the flora and fauna living in cities.
-This scientific knowledge will be very useful for observing the biology and dynamics of certain species," explains Guillaume Bagnolini, scientific mediator and co-author of the Faculty of Science's Petit guide naturaliste (Little Naturalist's Guide), the result of a collaborative inventory project carried out over three years by university students.
-This initiative, called Inventaire Fac, the campus biodiversity observatory (www.inventairefac.com), will be presented to the public by members of the GNUM.
+“The loss of biodiversity is a grim reality, whether in rural areas or in cities.
+It is therefore important for citizens to take ownership of this issue.
+Another goal is to increase ecological knowledge about the flora and fauna living in the city.
+This scientific knowledge will be very useful for observing the biology and dynamics of certain species,” explains Guillaume Bagnolini, science communicator and co-author of the Faculty of Sciences’ Little Naturalist’s Guide, the result of a collaborative inventory project carried out over three years by university students.
+An initiative called Inventaire Fac, the campus biodiversity observatory (www.inventairefac.com), which GNUM members will present to the public.

 • 24 Hours of Biodiversity on Your Campus, Thursday, May 12, 9 a.m.–6 p.m. – Triolet Campus